 1. Google Glass

 Google Glass was a wearable technology device that promised to revolutionize the way people access information.
 With an augmented reality display and camera, the device enabled users to access information hands-free.
 Despite high expectations, the device was discontinued in 2015.
-One of the reasons was its price tag of $1,500, unaffordable for most consumers.
+One of the reasons was its price tag of $1,500, which is unaffordable for most consumers.
 Moreover, the futuristic design made it look weird to wear in public.
-There was also a lack of practical application.
-While Google Glass had features like video recording, photo-taking, and information display, that didn't justify its high cost.
-Google Glass also faced regulatory hurdles.
-For instance, the device's hands-free display was prohibited while driving in some states while driving.
-Despite being an innovative piece of technology, it failed to gain traction and live up to its promise as the future of wearable technology.
+Furthermore, the practical utility was notably absent.
+Google Glass boasts capabilities such as video recording, photography, and data presentation.
+Yet, more features were needed to rationalize its steep price tag.
+Moreover, Google Glass encountered regulatory challenges, as certain states prohibited using its hands-free display while driving.
+Despite its innovation, it ultimately faltered in achieving widespread adoption and fulfilling its potential as the future of wearable technology.

 The Segway was touted as the future of personal transportation when it was first introduced.
 It promised to offer a faster, more efficient alternative to walking.
 Despite its initial hype, the Segway failed to live up to its promise and was discontinued in 2020.
 The price tag of $5,000 was simply too expensive.
 Even after price drops, the Segway remained a luxury item that few could justify.
 The Segway was difficult to maneuver in tight spaces, and its bulky frame made it a pain to transport and store.
 But the biggest problem was its elitist image.
 It became associated with wealthy tourists and mall cops, unappealing to the average person.
 Rather than cutting-edge technology, the Segway was seen as impractical and uncool.
 Despite attempts to rebrand, the device failed to catch on.
 Finally, in 2020, the company announced that it would discontinue the Segway due to a lack of demand.